zoffixznet/perl6.party/post/Anguish--Invisible-Programming-Language-and-Invisible-Data-Theft.md

 %% title: "Anguish": Invisible Programming Language and Invisible Data Theft
 %% date: 2016-05-16
+%% desc: Description of a variant of Brainfuck that uses invisible Unicode characters for its operators and examination of the implication of invisible code on security.

 *DISCLAIMER: data theft is a serious crime in many jurisdictions.
 The author does not condone or encourage anyone to break laws.
 The information provided here is for educational purposes only.*